SoftwareTechnologyMQ/SoftwareTechnologyMQ.github.io/research_machine_learning/tf.md

 interpreter.allocate_tensors()
 ~~~~~

-To _run_ a tensor is simply fill the input tensor with the data from your image, execute it, and read that data that appears in the output tensor.
+To _run_ a tensor is to simply fill the input tensor with the data from your image, execute it, and read the data that appears in the output tensor.

 We output some information about our input tensor to help debug if things go wrong.
 This code assumes certain things about the "shape" of this tensor so we can check here to see any custom models match what is expected.